You cannot save the world on your own: The Promised Neverland episode 11

 Ray’s plan was to kill himself because he couldn’t fathom another way out, but his perspective was flawed because he refused to ask for help.
 Emma has the answer because she fundamentally believes in her family and friends.
 You cannot save the world on your own.

-One reply on “You cannot save the world on your own: The Promised Neverland episode 11”
+One response to “You cannot save the world on your own: The Promised Neverland episode 11”

 “And yet, for such a breathless episode, it’s surprising to think that pretty much the whole of the first half was spent in a single room with Ray and Emma.”